ceph/ceph/doc/cephfs/fs-volumes.rst

     $ ceph fs subvolumegroup rm <vol_name> <group_name> [--force]

-The removal of a subvolume group fails if it is not empty, e.g., has subvolumes or snapshots, or is non-existent.
-Using the '--force' flag allows the command to succeed even if the subvolume group is non-existent.
+The removal of a subvolume group fails if it is not empty or non-existent.
+'--force' flag allows the non-existent subvolume group remove command to succeed.

 Fetch the absolute path of a subvolume group using::